 - 1. Place a tea towel in the cold cooking compartment to prevent damage. - 2.
-Turn the glass cover anti-clockwise to remove it (figure 1). - 3.
+Turn the glass cover anti-clockwise to remove it (figure ■). - 3.
 Pull out the bulb do not turn it (figure 2).
 Insert the new bulb, making sure that the pins are in the correct position.
 Push the bulb in firmly.

-- 4. Screw the glass cover back on.
-Depending on the appliance model, the glass cover may have a sealing ring.
-If the glass cover has a sealing ring, put it back in place before screwing the cover back on. - 5.
+4. Screw the glass cover back in.

 Remove the tea towel and switch on the circuit breaker.